 Does My Car Insurance Cover Car Theft?

-- What kind of insurance covers theft?
+- What insurance covers theft?

 - My car was recovered!
 Now what?